 Waves provides tools and support for people with a diagnosis or traits of Borderline Personality Disorder.
 It aims to support people with their emotional needs; helping them to make positive connections, better understand the disorder and make improvements in their life choices.

 We ran a one-year, pilot project exploring the mental health and wellbeing needs of LGBTQ+ people in Norwich.
 Lesbian, gay, bisexual, trans and queer people are significantly more likely to experience difficulties with their mental health.
 The reasons for this are complex but we know that many LGBTQ+ people experience bullying, rejection, stigma and discrimination which can lead to low self-esteem, depression, anxiety and isolation.

-Aims to empower, educate and support communities / individuals across North Norfolk to help prevent suicide.
+Aims to empower, educate and support communities / individuals across North and East Norfolk to help prevent suicide.

 Focuses on supporting individuals at the immediacy of the loss, both emotionally and practically.